nathanblazek/jquery-activeType/README.md

-# jquery-activeType
+# activeType
-Active Type into a textarea and markup will be translated into displayable content for easier reference.
+A plugin that turns text into friendly html while the user actively types into a textarea